Research

 Publications

-1. T. Pautrel, F. Bouchard, G. Ginolhac, A. Mian Projection-based Riemannian federated learning with partial participation Submitted to Signal Processing, special issue on Signal Processing and Learning with Manifolds and Lie Groups
+1. T. Pautrel, F. Bouchard, G. Ginolhac, A. Mian Projection-based Riemannian federated learning with partial participation Signal Processing, special issue on Signal Processing and Learning with Manifolds and Lie Groups

-2. T. Pautrel, F. Bouchard, G. Ginolhac, A. Mian FedSPDnet: Geometry-Aware Federated Deep Learning with SPDnet Submitted to EuSIPCO 2026
+2. Accepted T. Pautrel, F. Bouchard, G. Ginolhac, A. Mian FedSPDnet: Geometry-Aware Federated Deep Learning with SPDnet EuSIPCO 2026

 Riemannian federated learning for time-series analysis with remote sensing data

-During my internship, I worked on FedSPDNet, a geometry-aware federated learning framework designed to cope with the distributed and sovereignty-constrained nature of remote sensing data.
-Instead of relying on large convolutional neural networks, FedSPDNet operates on Symmetric Positive Definite matrices through second-order statistics and uses specialized Riemannian aggregation schemes (such as Stiefel projected means and tangent space averaging) to preserve the geometric structure of model parameters while greatly reducing communication costs.
+During an internship at LISTIC, I worked on an early version of FedSPDNet: a geometry-aware federated learning framework targeting the distributed and sovereignty-constrained setting of remote-sensing data.
+Rather than relying on large convolutional architectures, FedSPDNet operates on Symmetric Positive Definite matrices through second-order statistics, and uses specialized Riemannian aggregation schemes (Stiefel projected means, tangent-space averaging) to preserve the geometric structure of model parameters while reducing communication costs.

-Institution University Savoie Mont Blanc, LISTIC laboratory (Annecy)
+Institution LISTIC laboratory, University Savoie Mont Blanc (Annecy)

 Supervisors Guillaume Ginolhac, Ammar Mian, Florent Bouchard

-In my PhD thesis, I studied the asymptotic behavior of the number of zeros of random trigonometric functions on a fixed interval—almost surely, in distribution, and on average—with a particular focus on universality questions: to what extent this behavior depends on the law of the random coefficients, their correlations, or the choice of basis functions.
-Working in the framework of dependent stationary Gaussian processes, I expressed dependence through the associated spectral measure and showed that its nature has a crucial impact on the zero-count asymptotics, leading, under suitable assumptions, to both universal regimes (insensitive to fine model details) and genuinely non-universal ones.
-The analysis combines stochastic tools such as the Kac–Rice formula with techniques inspired by classical work of Salem and Zygmund, and yields new global universality and non-universality results for the zero sets of random trigonometric polynomials.
+My PhD thesis studied the asymptotic behavior of the number of zeros of random trigonometric functions on a fixed interval — almost surely, in distribution, and on average — with a particular focus on universality: to what extent this behavior depends on the law of the coefficients, their correlations, or the choice of basis functions.
+Working with dependent stationary Gaussian processes, dependence is encoded through the associated spectral measure, whose nature has a decisive impact on the asymptotics and produces both universal and genuinely non-universal regimes.
+The analysis combines the Kac–Rice formula with techniques inspired by classical work of Salem and Zygmund, and yields new global universality and non-universality results for the zero sets of random trigonometric polynomials.

 Supervisors Jürgen Angst, Guillaume Poly